-The Nu-Rex centrifugal advance unit is a reproduction copy of the original era accessory Phillips Automatic Spark Control.
-This unit is placed inside the valve chamber in place of the upper distributor shaft, and has the effect of automatically changing the ignition distributor spark timing position as a function of engine RPM, making the stock manual advance lever unnecessary.
+The Nu-Rex centrifugal spark advance advance unit is a reproduction copy of the original era accessory Phillips Automatic Spark Control.
+This unit is placed inside the valve chamber in place of the lower distributor shaft, and has the effect of automatically changing the ignition distributor spark timing position as a function of engine RPM, making the stock manual advance lever unnecessary.

-The geometry of the helix mechanically controls the maximum possible advance to about 30 crankshaft degrees, which is more than sufficient.
+The geometry of the helix mechanically controls the maximum possible advance to about 30 crankshaft degrees, which is very suitable for our modern fuels, compression ratios, and driving.

-The stock Model A distributor had 40 crankshaft degrees of possible manual advance designed in, so that the initial timing could be retarded to 0 crankshaft degrees (TDC) for enabling starting with hand cranking, cold weather, and poor fuels.
+The stock Model A distributor was designed by Ford in 1927 to have 40 total crankshaft degrees of possible manual advance capability from initial timing position, in order that the initial spark timing could be set (retarded) at 0 crankshaft degrees (TDC) for enabling starting by hand cranking, in cold weather, and with poor fuels, all on a low speed, low compression engine.

-Here is the spark advance mounted in the test machine.
-This shows the unit which behaves like a gyroscope and also changes the relation between the upper shaft and lower shaft as the rotating ring changes attitude in response to changing RPM.
+Shown above is the Nu-Rex spark advance unit mounted in the Sun distributor test machine.
+The Nu-Rex unit weight ring behaves like a gyroscope, and changes the relation between the upper shaft and lower shaft as the rotating ring changes attitude in response to changing RPM.

 Distributor advance degrees versus distributor RPM.